E-E-A-T for AI Visibility 2026: Build Trust Signals LLMs Can't Ignore

 - Trustworthiness requires schema markup, content transparency, and consistent NAP (Name, Address, Phone) data across the web.

-- YMYL (Your Money, Your Life) topics demand stricter E-E-A-T compliance—AI models apply 2-3x higher trust thresholds for health, finance, and legal content.
+- YMYL (Your Money, Your Life) topics demand stricter E-E-A-T compliance.
+AI models apply 2–3× higher trust thresholds for health, finance, and legal content.

-- A structured 30-day E-E-A-T audit and optimization plan can yield 35%+ AI visibility gains within 90 days.
+- A structured 30-day E-E-A-T audit and optimization plan can yield 35%+ AI visibility gains within 90 days based on Astiva Q1 2026 beta program data.

 What is E-E-A-T and why does it matter for AI visibility?

 E-E-A-T stands for Experience, Expertise, Authoritativeness, and Trustworthiness.
-Originally a Google Search quality framework, AI models like ChatGPT, Claude, and Perplexity now use similar signals to decide which sources to cite.
-Content with strong E-E-A-T signals is cited 5x more often than content without them.
+Originally a Google Search quality framework for evaluating content quality, AI models like ChatGPT, Claude, and Perplexity now apply similar signals when deciding which sources to cite in their answers.
+Content with strong E-E-A-T signals — verified author credentials, first-party data, external authoritative citations, and fresh updates — is cited 5x more often than content without them.
+For AI visibility specifically, Experience and Trustworthiness have become the two highest-impact dimensions.

 How do AI models evaluate E-E-A-T signals differently from Google Search?